-We compensate our executives principally through base salary, performance-based annual cash incentives and equity awards.
-The objective of this three-part approach is to remain competitive with other companies in our industry, while ensuring that our executives are given the appropriate incentives to achieve near-term objectives and at the same time create long-term shareholder value.
+We compensate our executives principally through base salary, performance-based annual cash incentives, and equity awards.
+Additionally, executives generally receive sign-on cash incentives upon hire.
+The objective of this approach is to remain competitive with other companies in our industry, while ensuring that our executives are given the appropriate incentives to achieve near-term objectives and at the same time create long-term shareholder value.

-Base Salary
+Base Salaries

 We provide our executive officers with a level of assured cash compensation in the form of a base salary that reflects their scope of responsibility and organizational impact, as well as individual performance.
-In setting salaries for our executive officers, the Compensation Committee reviews independently prepared surveys of biotechnology industry compensation as well as other available information on base salaries of executive officers in comparable positions in the most current peer group analysis available to the committee.
-Comparative factors considered include, but are not limited to, the number of a company's employees, a company's annual operating expense, a company's market capitalization, and the stage of development of a company's products.
-For 2017, the committee utilized the collected data contained in the competitive review of executive compensation prepared by Willis Towers Watson described above.
+In setting salaries for our executive officers, the Compensation Committee reviews independently prepared surveys of biotechnology industry compensation as well as other available information on base salaries in our peer group for executive officers in comparable positions.

+When setting base salaries, considerations include, but are not limited to: